micromata/Merlin/README.md

 Merlin is organized as a multi module project.
 * __merlin-core__ is a lightweight library to embed awesome Excel- and Word-features in your own application.
-* __merlin-app__ is a desktop application (with embedded web server and web app) for convenient Excel and Word acrobatics.
+* __merlin-desktop__ is a desktop application (with embedded web server and web app) for convenient Excel and Word acrobatics.
+You may download this application from [Sourceforge](https://sourceforge.net/projects/merlinrunner/) for MacOS, Windows or Linux.
+* __merlin-server__ is the Merlin server for convenient Excel and Word acrobatics, ready to run from a start script.
+You may also use the convenient installer for a desktop frontend for the server.

 Some more modules for different use-cases.

 ## Excel validation (xls and xlsx)